-Step 6: Estimate your risk rating
+Step 6: Estimate Your Risk Rating

 An accurate risk rating is achieved through a highly complex calculation considering multiple attack vector variables to provide real-time rating updates.
 In the absence of such a solution, an estimated value can be calculated with the following equation:

-To complete this equation, the different values for impact and likelihood can be found in the NIST Special Publication 800-30.
+The different values for impact and likelihood can be found in the NIST Special Publication 800-30.

-Inherent risk management with UpGuard
+Manage Your Inherent Risk with UpGuard